EMS-TU-Ilmenau/PINGIT/README.md

 ## version
 Report the version of the PINGIT.

-# Installation
-PINGIT can be installed simply by running `pip install pingit` from your favorite python-powered Linux/*nix/Windows shell.
-It comes with no importable package but a command-line tool

-## Dependencies
-- gitpython
-- arghandler

 # Contributing
 Please feel free to fork this repository and feed back your changes via